KunihiroS/ANNO-BLUE/README.md

 Mr. Anno perform briliant blue color usage in his films.
 I truely respect his work a lot.

+**DISCLAIMER**: This theme is an unofficial fan work inspired by the color palettes used in various works directed by Hideaki Anno.
+All rights to the original works, including images used in screenshots, belong to their respective copyright holders.
+This theme is not affiliated with or endorsed by Hideaki Anno, Studio Khara, or any other rights holders.

 ## Features

 - 💠 Deep blue-based dark theme optimized for long coding sessions